kevinfoley/SWATEliteForce/ALLCHANGES.md

   - Lists the amount you have left on the HUD
 * Pepperball Gun:
   - May now be equipped as a Secondary Weapon
+  - Remodelled and retextured, with proper working ironsights
   - Less effective in general now
 * Less Lethal Shotgun:
   - Now called the Less Lethal Nova
-  - Can incapacitate or kill subjects at point blank range
+  - Can incapacitate or kill subjects at short ranges
   - Cleaned up the model and texture (fixed smoothing groups, more accurate pump shape, slight barrel taper, added right side of the model)
+  - Remodelled and retextured
+  - Added Orange skin variant
 * M4Super90:
   - Now fires in a spread that isn't dictated by crosshair accuracy
+  - Fixed a TSS bug that caused it to impact morale than most other weapons
   - May now be equipped as a Secondary Weapon
-  - Added new ammo types: 000 Buck, 0 buck, 1 buck, 4 buck, Frangible Breaching
+  - Added new ammo types: 000 Buck, 0 buck, 1 buck, 4 buck, Frangible Breaching with varying properties
   - Renamed "12 Gauge Slug" -> "Sabot Slug"
   - Corrected magazine size (5 -> 7).
 SWAT 4 uses the magazine size from a civilian version of the shotgun.
 The Law Enforcement and Military models have 7 round magazines.
   - Can breach doors; chance to breach is dependent on ammo type
   - Touched up model
+  - Fixed small hand animation quirks
 * Pepper Spray:
   - Can be passed to teammates.
   - Now correctly lists the number of extra cans you have available on the HUD
 * Nova Pump:
   - Now fires in a spread that isn't dictated by crosshair accuracy
+  - Fixed a TSS bug that caused it to impact morale than most other weapons
   - Corrected invalid magazine size (8 -> 7)
   - Added new ammo types: 000 Buck, 0 buck, 1 buck, 4 buck, Frangible Breaching
   - Renamed "12 Gauge Slug" -> "Sabot Slug"